-“You see that notch, right there on the top of that mountain?”
+“You see that notch, right there on that mountain?”
 Jack said, extending his arm.
 “Look through it.
 See that ridge behind it?
 That is where the Spanish buried their gold.”

 “Those Spaniards stood right here and looked with their spyglasses, through that notch, to see the spot on the ridge where their treasure was hidden,” Jack said.
 “Used to be a rock on top of the notch, making like a big window.
 That’s why they call it Ventana.
 You know Spanish for window.”